 Story-style: As a user I can do stuff, so that I’m happy.

 The essence is the same, it’s just the emphasis on the actor which differs.
 It’s the framing and of course this is what all this is about.
 While the “user story” metaphor works halfway for the initial stage of a requirement or as a “reminder” I find it completely inappropriate for its final stage when it has to be complete and consistent.
 And how do you call a feature-rich software?
 Storyful?

 Maybe user stories aim too high or they were just migrated to an environment much too different from the initial one (extreme programming).
 Extreme programming is a development method for situations with great uncertainties, small teams and on-site customers.
 Software which is born out of a close relationship between customer and developer can work with reminders.
 A developer can build upon the customer’s stories.
-But in a much more formalized Scrum context where as a developer your contact to the outside world is a product owner the benefit of the story metaphor is highly doubtful.
+But in a much more formalized Scrum context where as a developer your contact to the outside world is a product owner the benefit of the story metaphor is, in my opinion, highly doubtful.

 [Co10] Cohn, Mike.
 2010.
 User Stories Applied.
 Addison-Wesley.
 15th edition.

 You might also like the following articles: